 Interpolations use data of points which are not necessary on the same latitude and longitude as the interpolation point.
 Thus interpolation routines need to have access to a limited number of surrounding latitudes and longitudes which are not necessary treated by the current processor.
 Interpolation points are collected so that a call to FPOSHOR for horizontal interpolations treats a set of points, the "associated" model grid-points set of which is a NGPTOT set which is treated by one processor.
-The number of surrounding latitudes and longitudes rows necessary for interpolations but which do not belong to the current processor is precomputed in the subroutine SUFPWIDE (variable YRFP%NSLWIDE).
+The number of surrounding latitudes and longitudes rows necessary for interpolations but which do not belong to the current processor is precomputed in the subroutine SUFPWIDE (variable YFPSTRUCT%NSLWIDE).
 This is a sort of "halo" belonging to some other processors.
-Due to the "halo" there is still need to split calculations into not lagged ones (HPOS) and lagged ones (FPOSHOR).
+Due to the "halo" there is still need to split calculations into not lagged ones (HPOS_DYN) and lagged ones (FPOSHOR).
 Quantities to be interpolated are computed in the non-lagged part and interpolations are performed in the lagged part.
-In HPOS, only data of the current processor (without any extra-longitudinal data nor polar and extra-polar data) are computed.
-For all the NPROMA-packages treated by the current processor these data are stored in the arrays PFPBUF1 in HPOS (corresponding to local array ZFPBUF1AUX in the routine SCAN2M_HPOS).
-The first dimension of PFPBUF1 is NPROMA.
-The second dimension of PFPBUF1 is NFPBFIN: for each buffer this is the number of 2D quantities to be interpolated.
-ZFPBUF1AUX has only two dimensions in SCAN2M_HPOS.
-Then a memory transfer is immediately done after each call to HPOS in a bigger interpolation buffer where some place is let for extra-longitudes and the halo (buffers ZFPBUF1 in SCAN2M_HPOS).
-This memory transfer uses a precomputed intermediate array YRFP%NSLCORE.
-Then some communication routines are called in SCAN2M_HPOS to constitute the halo.
+In HPOS_DYN, only data of the current processor (without any extralongitudinal data nor polar and extra-polar data) are computed.
+For all the NPROMA-packages treated by the current processor these data are stored in the arrays PFPBUF1 in HPOS_DYN.
+Then a memory transfer is immediately done after each call to HPOS_DYN in a bigger interpolation buffer where some place is let for extra-longitudes and the halo.
+Then some communication routines are called to constitute the halo.
 SLCOMM does processor communication to constitute the halo (receives and sends data from some other processors).
 SLEXTPOL adds data of extra-polar latitudes in the halo when necessary.
-The first dimension of ZFPBUF1 is YRFP%NASLB1 which is the total number of points one needs for the interpolations (YRFP%NASLB1 is greater than NGPTOT).
-The second dimension of ZFPBUF1 is the same as for PFPBUF1: the number of 2D fields to be interpolated.
-When all the YRFP%NASLB1 dataset is constituted, the lagged part FPOSHOR is called which do horizontal interpolations for all the NFPRGPL_DEP data to be interpolated for the current processor.
+When all the dataset is ready for interpolation, the lagged part FPOSHOR is called which do horizontal interpolations for all the NFPRGPL_DEP data to be interpolated for the current processor.